- La Estrella Amazonica

 Wake up early for a morning birdwatching excursion along the Yarapa River.
 After breakfast, try your hand at piranha fishing in Ubos Lake.
 Piranha are very common in the slower-moving water.
 With luck, you may catch red-breasted, white or black piranha, and feast on your catch this evening at dinner.
 Back aboard your Amazon River cruise ship, enjoy a farewell dinner.

 Disembark in the morning in Iquitos.
-Enjoy a walking tour of this frontier city and visit the Las Mavinas urban garden project.
+Enjoy a walking tour of this frontier city and visit the Las Malvinas urban garden project.
 After lunch, fly back to Lima and connect with your overnight flight to the U.S.

 Itinerary may vary based on wildlife sightings, changes in the river, navigability and air schedules.